 Unlike the Amiron Home, there is less upper bass and lower midrange emphasis.
 I found the lower-mids up to 2k to be quite linear sounding and fairly neutral.

 The Wireless edition shows a fairly sharp but brief dip around 3-5k and then a bump from 5-8k though I find the treble emphasis to be quite balanced sounding and certainly nothing sharp.
 Beyond that, the Amiron Wireless starts to attenuate with only a minor traditional last-gasp 11-12k bump.

-There is a considerable difference between the level of clarity between going wired and going wireless with this new closed back Amiron.
-You will find that going wired to have the better treble presence, a slightly more neutral timbre, and a more spacious sound with a better dynamic range.
+There is a considerable difference between the level of clarity between going wired and going wireless with this new closed-back Amiron.
+You will find that going wired has a better treble presence, a slightly more neutral timbre, and a more spacious sound with a better dynamic range.

 The Amiron Wireless height is a little on the subdued side due to the more relaxed treble tuning.
 I would say about up to 5dB less energy than the Amiron Wired from 7k onwards so not quite as airy or sparkling sounding, perhaps a little on the darker side in that respect.

 The Amiron Wireless has a solid well-defined low-end with a marked 60-150mHz mid-bass rise that tends to slightly outshine an otherwise elevated sub-bass response.
 When going wired I found the sub-bass presence to have a little more presence and power.

 Going wired it was slightly softer and more neutral sounding with that mid-bass bump being the more noticeable of the two.
 It does have a fairly sudden drop thereafter to around 400Hz so the low-end warmth doesn’t travel too far up and muddy the lower-midrange retaining some vital instrumental clarity.

 This is the type of bass response that works very well for adding some natural-sounding bass fundamentals into drums, guitar chords, and similar lower-pitched instrumental notes.